-You have your eye on a new home, and everything seems perfect, so it’s time get down to examining the not-so-obvious functional features, specifically the plumbing.
+You have your eye on a new home, and everything seems perfect, so it's time get down to examining the not-so-obvious functional features, specifically the plumbing.
 Plumbing problems in a home do affect its overall value.
 Certain features should be assessed by you or a plumbing professional before you ever make an offer.
-Here are five things to check about a home’s plumbing before you buy.
+Here are five things to check about a home's plumbing before you buy it.

 1. Hot Water Heater